So you’re wondering how to publish a book and if Amazon self-publishing is the way to go.

 That said, I also want to take a quick detour into why I primarily publish ebooks.

 Personally, I believe this is the best move for a self-published author, whose books are less likely to get read multiple times than a traditionally published book.
 (In all fairness to the boutique publishing industry, I don’t think there are many new print books that get read that many times either, though.)
-To me, it seems like the environmentally responsible thing to do.
-Should I ever gain a massive following of readers whom I think would treasure my books forever, I will rethink it.
+To me, it seems like the environmentally responsible thing to do to take each book on a case-by-case basis.
+I hope to get into mini-guides soon, and certainly will not put those in physical format.

 If I ever decide to go the traditional publishing route, which I have not yet explored, I will also rethink it – and with the high-quality processes to which I would have access at that point, I think I would be much more comfortable with it.
 If I felt confident that the product would be of a caliber I myself would want to keep forever, I’d be much more comfortable putting that book out into the world.